Developer-Autodesk/viewer-javascript-tutorial/README.md

 - If you need to translate multiple models in a batch process or allow other users to upload their own files, then a web server implementation will be needed.

-Later in this workshop, you will need to decide which routes you want to go with depending of your needs.
+Later in this workshop, you will need to decide which routes you want to go with depending on your needs.

 <a name="WhatAreYouGoingToAchieve"></a>